You are here

 Myth: OCD is an excuse for people that are picky and controlling.
 They should just stop it!

 Fact: People are not diagnosed with an anxiety disorder unless it's much more overwhelming and impairing than the typical anxiety people feel.
-People with OCD need treatment to manage their thoughts and compulsions.
+People with OCD usually need treatment to manage their thoughts and compulsions.
 Having a disorder has nothing to do with a person’s “strength”.
 It is a combination of genetics, psychological, and environmental factors that lead to the illness.
 Telling someone who has an anxiety disorder like OCD to “just stop it” is like telling someone who needs glasses to “just see better”.
 It just doesn’t work that way.

 Myth: OCD is caused by poor upbringing, family dysfunction or low self-esteem.